Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The UDM-SE is also the first to run Ubiquiti's UniFi OS 3, further unifying the company's hardware for the company's "Enterprise of Things" effort.

 The UDM-SE (as well as the UDR) got the UniFi OS 3 treatment in November 2022.
-The UDM-Pro will likely get the OS later in 2023 but still be lesser in terms of power and ports.
+The UDM-Pro will likely get the OS later in 2023 but will remain less so in terms of power and ports.

 Generally, all UniFi controllers share the same basic features and settings, but their capabilities vary depending on the hardware specs and port configurations.